Regalian: Career

-The Historia Augusta states that Regalianus was a military commander, dux, in Illyricum, promoted to this post by emperor Valerian (r.
+The Historia Augusta states that Regalian was a military commander, dux, in Illyricum, promoted to this post by emperor Valerian (r.
 253–260) but also that he was proclaimed emperor by his troops in Moesia, a neighbouring region.
-This information cannot be regarded as reliable, especially given that it is anachronistic: the position of dux Illyrici did not yet exist at the time of Regalianus.
-Given his wife's high rank, it is more likely that Regalianus was a provincial governor, perhaps of Pannonia Superior.
+This information cannot be regarded as reliable, especially given that it is anachronistic: the position of dux Illyrici did not yet exist at the time of Regalian.
+Given his wife's high rank, it is more likely that Regalian was a provincial governor, perhaps of Pannonia Superior.
 These provinces along the Danube suffered from frequent barbarian raids, which often left them at odds with the central imperial government.
 Shortly prior to Regalianus' own claim to imperial power, the usurper Ingenuus had been proclaimed in the region in 260, but he had quickly been defeated by the reigning emperor, Gallienus (r.
 253–268).
-It is not clear how much time transpired between the revolt of Ingenuus and Regalianus' own acclamation, or if Regalianus was involved in the preceding revolt, though most scholars agree that there was an extended hiatus between them.
-This makes it unclear when exactly Regalianus was acclaimed emperor and also, given that he held out for several months, when he died.
+It is not clear how much time transpired between the revolt of Ingenuus and Regalian's own acclamation, or if Regalian was involved in the preceding revolt, though most scholars agree that there was an extended hiatus between them.
+This makes it unclear when exactly Regalian was acclaimed emperor and also, given that he held out for several months, when he died.
 He was proclaimed emperor either late in 260 or in 261, and his claim to imperial power ended with his defeat and death after several months, either in 260 or 261.

 After defeating Ingenuus, Gallienus had spent some time reorganising the defenses along the Danube, but had to return to Italy to deal with an invasion by the Alemanni, a Germanic tribe.
-Shortly after he departed, the Roxolani, a Sarmatian tribe that Gallienus had re-settled within the imperial borders in the Danube region, rebelled and attacked Regalianus' forces, whereafter Regalianus retreated to the city of Carnuntum.
-It was only after these events that Regalianus was acclaimed emperor by his troops.
-It is likely that the legionaries of Legio XIV Gemina, which was stationed at Carnuntum, supported the accession of Regalianus as they hoped he could help secure the Danube border.
+Shortly after he departed, the Roxolani, a Sarmatian tribe that Gallienus had re-settled within the imperial borders in the Danube region, rebelled and attacked Regalian's forces, whereafter Regalian retreated to the city of Carnuntum.
+It was only after these events that Regalian was acclaimed emperor by his troops.
+It is likely that the legionaries of Legio XIV Gemina, which was stationed at Carnuntum, supported the accession of Regalian as they hoped he could help secure the Danube border.